-

 - Precision Exams: Welding Technician, Entry; Welding Technician, Intermediate; Welding Technician, Advanced

-Monday–Friday: 8:10–10:40am- Adult Career Training programs follow the EMCC calendar and are offered in conjuction with High School Level Career and Technical Education Programs at EMCC.
+- Adult Career Training programs follow the EMCC calendar and are offered in conjunction with High School Level Career and Technical Education Programs at EMCC.

 - Students also participate in a one- or two-week internship during the last week(s) of the program (hours are based on the internship company's working hours).